Pierre Cao

-Pierre Cao (born 22 December 1937 in Dudelange) is a Luxembourgish composer and conductor.
+Pierre Cao (22 December 1937 – 14 May 2026) was a Luxembourgish composer and conductor.

+Background

+Pierre Cao was born in Dudelange on 22 December 1937.
 He studied composition and conducting at the Royal Conservatory of Brussels.
+Cao died in May 2026, at the age of 88.

 Classical music

-Cao is the regular conductor of Arsys Bourgogne with whom he has recorded Biber's Requiem and other baroque works.
-He taught at the Luxembourg Conservatoire until 1998 and has led various vocal ensembles in Luxembourg and the surrounding region.
-Cao is a co-founder of the Institut Européen du Chant Choral (INECC).
+Cao was the regular conductor of Arsys Bourgogne, with whom he recorded Biber's Requiem and other baroque works.
+He taught at the Luxembourg Conservatoire until 1998 and led various vocal ensembles in Luxembourg and the surrounding region.
+Cao was a co-founder of the Institut Européen du Chant Choral (INECC).